shawnbarton/hetzner-full-disk-encyption/README.md

 ```bash
 chmod +x cryptsetup-fix.sh
 ```
-**Ubuntu 20.04 ONLY** In Ubuntu 20.04, there is a bug in which the hooks for cryptsetup are not added to initramfs-tools (?verify) upon installation.
+**Ubuntu 20.04 ONLY** In Ubuntu 20.04, there is some issue in which the hooks for cryptsetup are not added to initramfs-tools (?verify) upon installation.

 Working installation:
 ```bash